ssenmosip/mosip-temp-documentation/Getting-Started.md

 4. The last stage in the Jenkinsfile viz DMZ_Deployment in which we are sshing into this newly created VM through Jenkins to deploy these services, basically, running the docker images of registration processor.
 Changes to be made in this stage->

    a.
-Replace the credentialsId of docker hub with yours.
+Replace the value for registryCredentials(credentialsId of docker hub) with yours.

    b.
-Replace the IP with the IP of this newly created VM.
+Replace the value for the variable -> dmz_reg_proc_dev_ip with the IP of your newly created VM.

 Refer the github url for Jenkinsfile : https://github.com/mosip/mosip/blob/0.12.0/registration-processor/Jenkinsfile